fazreil/pitches/PITCHME.md

   - Multiple branches allow work to be done @color[#e49436](in parallel)
   - some branches are meant to be read only, these are called @color[#e49436](Tags)
   - Tags freeze the file at a certain point. the point refers to a commit

 +++

+#### The following slide show the collection of branches both available locally and remotely

+  - The lines starting with 'remote' are branches available in remote repo
+  - if there are remote branches listed that is not available locally, you are not tracking the branch

++++?image=assets/images/git-local-remote-branch.png&size=50%

+@title[Git local and remote branches]

++++

 ### Commits